 Thick Iowa Chops with Easy Stuffing Crust

 This is one of my very oldest recipes, the way I've been baking my family's favorite "Iowa chops" in the oven for ever so long.
-The chops are topped with a stuffing-like crust made with bread crumbs, mustard and fresh herbs.
-These chops are kinda like stuffed pork chops except the stuffing's on top.
-Much easier!
+The thick, tender chops are topped with a stuffing-like crust made with bread crumbs, mustard and fresh herbs, almost like stuffed pork chops except much easier because the stuffing's on top.

 Thick Iowa Chops with Easy Stuffing Crust ♥ KitchenParade.com, just top pork chops with mustardy bread crumbs, then bake.